bwilli08/SoccerElo/README.md

 List of Queries (Brent)
 13) For Team X, return biggest upset in its own history (max elo gain)
-14) For Team X, return net difference in ELO for given month (should specify year as well)

-SELECT *
-FROM ClubEloEntry
-WHERE clubName = 'X' AND startDate <= YYYY-MM+1-01 AND endDate >= YYYY-MM-01
-ORDER BY endDate ASC
-LIMIT 1;

-SELECT *
-FROM ClubEloEntry
-WHERE clubName = 'X' AND startDate <= YYYY-MM+1-01 AND endDate >= YYYY-MM-01
-ORDER BY endDate DESC
-LIMIT 1;
-SELECT (lates from view) - (earliest from view)

 List of Queries (Dylan)
 1) Receive team X's highest ever ranking